koko

 About

-I created kokocreatesmusic as a curated collection of my compositions, the projects I contribute to and as a platform to hopefully inspire you in your own creative endeavour.I am Koko.
+kokocreatesmusic is meant as a curated collection of my compositions, the projects I contribute to and as a platform to inspire you in your own creative endeavour.I am Koko.
 Passionate musician and dedicated producer.Guitarist for post-progressive group The Defenders

 Bassist for punk rock quartet Sally's Pink Toothbrush